valeriansaliou/bloom/README.md

 **➡️ Tag a cached response (for Bloom Control cache purge):**

-If you'd like to use _[Bloom Control](#can-cache-be-programatically-expired)_ to programatically purge cached responses, you will need to tag those responses when they get cached.
+If you'd like to use Bloom Control to programatically purge cached responses (see _[Can cache be programatically expired?](#can-cache-be-programatically-expired)_), you will need to tag those responses when they get cached.
 You can tell Bloom to tag a cached response in 1 or more buckets, as such:

 `Bloom-Response-Buckets: user_id:10012, heavy_route:1203`